 Module-level declarations use Public and Private modifiers, and procedure-level ones use the Dim keyword.
 Dim is legal at module level too, but because Private and Public are only legal at module level (you can’t use them for procedure scope / “local” declarations), Rubberduck encourages you to use Dim for locals only.

-For example a variable declared in a conditional block is allocated regardless of the state when the condition gets evaluated, and a variable declared inside a loop body is the same variable outside that loop, and for every iteration of that loop as well.
+For example a variable declared in a conditional block is allocated when the stack frame is entered regardless of the state when the condition gets evaluated, and a variable declared inside a loop body is the same variable outside that loop, and for every iteration of that loop as well: there is no “block scope” in VBA.

 Non-Executable Statements

 Procedures don’t only contain executable instructions: Dim statements, like statements with Private and Public modifiers, are declarative and do not do anything.
 You cannot place a debugger breakpoint (F9) on such statements, either.
-This is important to keep in mind: the smallest scope in VBA is the procedure scope, and it includes the parameters and all the local declarations of that procedure – regardless of where in the procedure body they’re declared at, so the reason to declare variables as you need them has more to do with reducing mental load and making it easier to extract a method by moving a chunk of code into another procedure scope.
-Declaring all locals at the top of a procedure often results in unused variables dangling, because of the constant up-and-down, back-and-forth scrolling that inevitably happens when a procedure eventually grows.
+This is important to keep in mind: the smallest scope in VBA is the procedure scope, and it includes the parameters and all the local declarations of that procedure – regardless of where in the procedure body they’re declared at, so the reason to declare variables as you need them has more to do with reducing mental load and making it easier to later extract a method by moving a chunk of code into another procedure scope.
+Declaring all locals at the top of a procedure often results in unused variables dangling, because of the constant up-and-down, back-and-forth scrolling that inevitably happens when a procedure eventually grows; the further a variable is out of its context, the more it becomes a liability.

 Const statements (to declare constant values) are also legal in local/procedure scope, and they’re identically non-executable; the same applies to Static declarations (variables that retain their value between invocations).